influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.3/guides/https_setup.md

 ## Requirements

-To set up HTTPS with InfluxDB Enterprise, you'll need an existing or new InfluxEnterprise instance and a Transport Layer Security (TLS) certificate (also known as a Secured Sockets Layer (SSL) certificate).
+To set up HTTPS with InfluxDB Enterprise, you'll need an existing or new InfluxDB Enterprise instance and a Transport Layer Security (TLS) certificate (also known as a Secured Sockets Layer (SSL) certificate).
-InfluxEnterprise supports three types of TLS/SSL certificates:
+InfluxDB Enterprise supports three types of TLS/SSL certificates:

 * **Single domain certificates signed by a [Certificate Authority](https://en.wikipedia.org/wiki/Certificate_authority)**